 Year Ended December 31,

-2017 2016 2015
+2018 2017 2016

 Fixed maturities:

-Mortgage backed securities \$ (1,488) \$ (964) \$ (1,794)
+Mortgage backed securities \$ (437) \$ (1,488) \$ (964)

-Corporate bonds (2,884) (5,674) (10,841)
+Corporate bonds (1,232) (2,884) (5,674)

-Non-U.S. government securities (376) (823)
+Non-U.S. government securities (290) (376) (823)

-Asset backed securities (14,736)
+Asset backed securities (811) (14,736)

 U.S. government and government agencies (426)

 Municipal bonds (375) (726)

-Total (5,549) (22,923) (12,635)
+Total (2,770) (5,549) (22,923)

-Short-term investments (2,341)
+Short-term investments (59)

-Equity securities (1,422) (3,990) (4,206)
+Equity securities (1,422) (3,990)

-Other investments (167) (3,529) (934)
+Other investments (167) (3,529)

-Net impairment losses recognized in earnings \$ (7,138) \$ (30,442) \$ (20,116)
+Net impairment losses recognized in earnings \$ (2,829) \$ (7,138) \$ (30,442)

-A description of the methodology and significant inputs used to measure the amount of net impairment losses recognized in earnings in 2017 is as follows:
+A description of the methodology and significant inputs used to measure the amount of net impairment losses recognized in earnings in 2018 is as follows:

-Corporate bonds - the Company reviewed the business prospects, credit ratings, estimated loss given default factors, foreign currency impacts and information received from asset managers and rating agencies for certain corporate bonds.
-Impairment losses were primarily from foreign currency impacts;

-- Mortgage backed securities the Company utilized underlying data provided by asset managers, cash flow projections and additional information from credit agencies in order to determine an expected recovery value for each security.
-Impairment losses primarily reflected the Company's decision to liquidate a portfolio of mortgage backed securities in April 2017.
-The Company recorded impairment losses on securities in such portfolio that were in an unrealized loss position at March 31, 2017; - Equity securities the Company utilized information received from asset managers on common stocks, including the business prospects, recent events, industry and market data and other factors.
+- Corporate bonds the Company reviewed the business prospects, credit ratings, estimated loss given default factors, foreign currency impacts and information received from asset managers and rating agencies for certain corporate bonds.
+Impairment losses were primarily from foreign currency impacts; - Mortgage backed securities the Company utilized underlying data provided by asset managers, cash flow projections and additional information from credit agencies in order to determine an expected recovery value for each security; - Equity securities the Company utilized information received from asset managers on common stocks, including the business prospects, recent events, industry and market data and other factors.
 Impairment losses were primarily on equities which were in an unrealized loss position for a significant length of time.

-The Company believes that the OTTI included in accumulated other comprehensive income at December 31, 2017 on the securities which were considered by the Company to be impaired was due to market and sector-related factors (i.e., not credit losses).
-At December 31, 2017, the Company did not intend to sell these securities, or any other securities which were in an unrealized loss position, and determined that it is more likely than not that the Company will not be required to sell such securities before recovery of their cost basis.
+The Company believes that the OTTI included in accumulated other comprehensive income at December 31, 2018 on the securities which were considered by the Company to be impaired was due to market and sector-related factors (i.e., not credit losses).
+At December 31, 2018, the Company did not intend to sell these securities, or any other securities which were in an unrealized loss position, and determined that it is more likely than not that the Company will not be required to sell such securities before recovery of their cost basis.